Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 If you did not visit the North Island, I have a great 1-week itinerary for you here.
 It has the same structure – prices, driving times and accommodation recommendations.

-Southland is undoubtedly a playground for getting out and about in the wild!
-You will cover about 2000 km (1200 ml) of the road during which you will see high mountains, enormous glaciers, magnificent fjords, historical towns, do some thrilling activities – all in 10 days!
+The South Island is undoubtedly a playground for getting out and about in the wild!
+Using this guide, you will cover about 2,000 km (1,200 ml) on the road during which you will see high mountains, enormous glaciers, magnificent fjords, and historic towns, as well as trying some thrilling activities – all in 10 days!

-I hope these tips will help you to combine your own best New Zealand itinerary!
+I hope these tips will help you to create your own best New Zealand itinerary!

 Let me know if you have any additional questions,